canarytail/client/README.md

                               in $CANARY_HOME/DOMAIN, and saves to that same path.

-                              Codes provided in OPTIONS will be removed from the canary, signifying that event has triggered the canary.
+                              Codes provided in OPTIONS will be removed from the canary, signifying that event has tripped the canary.

       update DOMAIN [--OPTIONS]
                               Updates the existing canary named DOMAIN.
 If no OPTIONS